terramuse-tiramisu/ProductsAPI/README.md

     - Deployment using Docker and EC2
     - Scalability - load balancing, server optimization, Docker-compose
 - Testing and iterative design implementations
+- Effectively adapting to new technologies through self-study and collaboration among team members
+- Docker complexity - Docker is a great tool, but very complex and relatively difficult to start using.

 ## Installation